Spencer Torkelson Player Props: Tigers vs. Angels

 Spencer Torkelson At The Plate

-- Torkelson has picked up an RBI in 37.8% of his games this year, with two or more RBI in 10.2% of his games.
-He has also produced three or more runs in four contests.
+- Torkelson has had an RBI in 38 games this year (38.4%), including 11 multi-RBI outings (11.1%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.